shocknet/Lightning.Pub/README.md

 `Pub` enables your Lightning node with public Web API's, providing a framework for permissionless applications that depend on Lightning.
 - As a wrapper for [`LND`](https://github.com/lightningnetwork/lnd/releases), `Pub` also offers node operators Enterprise-class management capabilities.
-- An optional SSL proxy service is included for ease of use through zero-configuration networking.<br>
+- ~~An optional SSL proxy service is included for ease of use through zero-configuration networking.~~ Moving this to NOSTR relay<br>

 #### This repository is under rapid iteration and should only be used in development.